go-skynet/localai-website/content/howtos/easy-setup-docker-gpu.md

 Now that we have the `.env` set lets set up our `docker-compose` file.
-It will use a container from https://quay.io/repository/go-skynet/local-ai?tab=tags.
+It will use a container from [quay.io](https://quay.io/repository/go-skynet/local-ai?tab=tags).
-Also sote this `docker-compose` file is for `CUDA` only.
+Also note this `docker-compose` file is for `CUDA` only.

 ```docker
 version: '3.6'